 Update COVID-19 in Indonesia: 1,542,516 confirmed infections, 41,977 deaths (6 April 2021)

 Our Financial Columns offer analyses of subjects related to the Indonesian financial markets.
 Together, these columns - that also have high news value in the current state of the Indonesian economy - intend to provide a clear and detailed picture regarding the structure and performance of these markets.

-Surya Pertiwi, an Indonesia-based sanitary ware company and the exclusive distributor of TOTO sanitary products, made its trading debut on the Indonesia Stock Exchange on Monday (14/05).
-It is the 12th company that has completed its initial public offering (IPO) on the Indonesia Stock Exchange so far in 2018.
-There are now 577 publicly listed companies in Indonesia.
+Indonesian construction company Trimitra Propertindo made its trading debut on the Indonesia Stock Exchange on Thursday (23/08).
+The company is the 33rd company that has completed its initial public offering (IPO) on the local bourse so far in 2018.
+There are now a total of 597 listed companies in Indonesia.